 "Hi there," Tyson said, "can I see your chair?"

 He went on to explain the power a good chair can have on science progress.

-"See how this chair actually gives when you sink back in it? he said.
+"See how this chair actually gives when you sink back in it?
 This chair was designed to conform to your body, not make your body conform to it.
-I had a chair like this when I was working on my doctoral thesis, and I never had any back problems from sitting in it for hours and hours because it was so well engineered.
+I had a chair like this when I was working on my doctoral thesis, and I never had any back problems from sitting in it for hours and hours because it was so well engineered."

-Case in point: The MagLab is living proof of how innovative and pioneering America’s scientists and engineers can be.
-During Tyson’s tour, Boebinger showcased some of the lab’s most cutting-edge magnet engineering projects, including the 45 T, the Split Coil 25 T and the 900 MHz.
-Tyson noted how many important discoveries, such as Magnetic Resonance Imaging (MRI) machines, grew out of basic research like that underway at the MagLab.
+The importance of good engineering turned out to be a central theme of his visit and presentation — “Science as a Way of Knowing: A Cosmic Perspective” — to a packed house of nearly 1,200 people in FSU’s Ruby Diamond Concert Hall.
+After his visit to the MagLab, Tyson had seen some of the lab’s most cutting-edge magnet engineering projects, including the 45 T, the Split Coil 25 T and the 900 MHz and noted how many important discoveries, such as Magnetic Resonance Imaging (MRI) machines, grew out of basic research like that underway at the MagLab.